 Spending time weeding in the garden or growing plants, vegetables, and flowers can be surprisingly therapeutic.
 The repetitive actions of tending the garden, watching as your plants grow, spending time outside and breathing in the fresh air, and feeling the sun on your skin are a perfect combination to awaken creativity.

 If you play a musical instrument or sing, spend some time playing some of your favorites, learning a new song, or creating your own.
 You don’t need science to tell you that music has mental health benefits – you can experience it for yourself when you hear your favorite song and immediately feel an impact on your mood.

 Whether you write professionally or you just like to keep a daily journal, a regular writing practice is a great way to relieve stress.
 Spend some time journaling, write a poem, or draft a mini-article about a topic of interest.

 Dream up a creative way to make a friend or family member feel special.
 If they have a birthday, special event, or you simply want to make sure they know they are loved, creatively brainstorm ways to bless them and love them well.

 There are so many options out there for being creative.
 Whether you’re a fan of home improvement projects, hair and makeup, creating videos or photography, or even sports, there is a form of creative expression that fits with every personality.
 Find what works for you and make it happen!

 How will you embrace creativity in your life this week?

 If you’re feeling run down, stressed out, and exhausted by life, we know that self-care can feel like your last priority.
-At Restored Hope, we believe that self-care is an essential part of recovery from anxiety, depression, addiction, and a whole host of other mental health struggles.
-At our Novi and Ann Arbor counseling offices, we offer support in your journey to mental wellness and wholehearted living.
-Give us a call today at 734.656.8191 or fill out the form here to hear more about how we can help.
+At Restored Hope, I believe that self-care is an essential part of recovery from anxiety, depression, addiction, and a whole host of other mental health struggles.
+At my Ann Arbor counseling office, I offer support in your journey to mental wellness and wholehearted living.
+Give me a call today at 734.656.8191 or fill out the form here to hear more about how I can help.